Don't Throw That Away - Zero Waste Recipes for Every Kitchen Scrap

 Easy Yoghurt Dressing - 5-Minute Versatile Sauce Recipe - A couple of spoonfuls of yoghurt becomes a creamy, herby dressing that goes with absolutely everything.

 Yoghurt Marinated Chicken Thighs - Tender BBQ Recipe - The acid in yoghurt is what makes chicken thighs impossibly tender on the barbecue.
-Even just a few tablespoons left in the tub is enough to make a marinade.
+Even a few tablespoons left in the tub is enough to make a marinade.

 Overripe and Leftover Fruit